WOA-Project/woadialer/README.md

 - VS 2019
 - For the UWP app, the min version is 1809, while the target version is 1903.

+## Test builds
+For early testing you can join to [WOA Dialer Testing Channel](https://t.me/woadialertestingchannel).
+These builds will not published on GitHub.

 ## This readme
 I must have forgot things.
 Please forgive me and point me to the right directions, and I'll fix it.